Andy Beshear: 2019

 On July 9, 2018, Beshear declared his candidacy for the Democratic nomination for governor of Kentucky in the 2019 election.
-He chose Jacqueline Coleman, a nonprofit president, assistant principal, and former state house candidate, as his running mate.
+He chose Jacqueline Coleman, a nonprofit organization president, assistant principal, and former state house candidate, as his running mate.
 Beshear said he would make public education a priority.
 In May 2019, he won the Democratic nomination with 37.9% of the vote in a three-way contest.

 Beshear faced incumbent Governor Matt Bevin, the nation's least popular governor, in the November 5 general election.
+Beshear campaigned on his proposed healthcare and education policies and pledged to enact consumer protections based on the Affordable Care Act and increase public education funding.
 He defeated Bevin with 49.20% of the vote to Bevin's 48.83%.
 It was the closest Kentucky gubernatorial election ever by percentage, and the closest race of the 2019 gubernatorial election cycle.

 Days later, Bevin had not yet conceded the race, claiming large-scale voting irregularities.
 Kentucky Secretary of State Alison Lundergan Grimes's office nevertheless declared Beshear the winner.
 On November 14, Bevin conceded the election after a recanvass was performed at his request that resulted in just a single change, an additional vote for a write-in candidate.

 Beshear defeated Bevin largely by winning the state's two most populous counties, Jefferson and Fayette (respectively home to Louisville and Lexington), by an overwhelming margin, taking over 65% of the vote in each.
 He also narrowly carried the historically heavily Republican suburban counties of Campbell and Kenton in Northern Kentucky, as well as several historically Democratic rural counties in Eastern Kentucky that had swung heavily Republican in recent elections.